 While the 2078-LEA-GG has a 500 lbs. capacity, the 22” wide seat is unlikely to be wide enough to fit that weight comfortably.
 Depending on your height, the headrest could also pose an issue, hitting your shoulders, instead of your neck and head.

 Like the seventh pick, the 2078-LEA-GG only comes with a two-year warranty on all components.
-For around $300 this is to be expected, but if you’re looking for a long-term investment it might not be the best option.
+If you’re looking for a long-term investment, this might not be the best option.

 Pictures do not do it justice.
 At 30” wide, 34” deep overall, and just shy of 70 lbs, it’s a big office chair.
 In the box, you’ll want to get an extra hand to move the box to a place for assembly.